mxhold/mxhold.github.io/_posts/2019-01-31-ruby-postgresql-regex-anchors.md

 **Sidenote:** Postgres will not interpret `\n` inside a string as a newline by default.
 To use C-style escapes, you have to [prefix the string with an E](https://www.postgresql.org/docs/current/sql-syntax-lexical.html#SQL-SYNTAX-STRINGS-ESCAPE): `e'hello\nworld'`

-To change to "newline-sensitive" mode, you have to add a [special prefix](https://www.postgresql.org/docs/current/functions-matching.html#POSIX-METASYNTAX) `(?n)`:
+To get the same behavior as Ruby, you have to change to "newline-sensitive" mode by adding a [special prefix](https://www.postgresql.org/docs/current/functions-matching.html#POSIX-METASYNTAX) `(?n)`:

 ```
 postgres=# select e'hello\nworld' ~ '(?n)^hello$';